-5.1.9 The above table illustrates that the current plans and forecasts involve drawing down from the revenue reserves in 2023/24, followed by a further drawdown in 2024/25 and a net contribution into the reserves in 2025/26.
-The earmarked reserves will continue to be kept under review and transfers to and from each reserve will be reported to the Authority for approval based on a recommendation from the Treasurer as required, through the quarterly reporting of management accounts and financial forecasts.
+5.1.8 The above table illustrates that the current plans and forecasts involve drawing down from the revenue reserves in 2024/25, followed by a net contribution into the reserves in 2025/26 and 2026/27.
+The earmarked reserves will continue to be kept under review and transfers to and from each reserve will be reported to the Authority for approval based on a recommendation from the Chief Finance Officer as required, through the quarterly reporting of management accounts and financial forecasts.